 The Malay culture has been strongly influenced by that of other peoples, including the Thai.
-The city of Bangkok has played a major role in Peninsular Malaysia since the thirteenth century, and mutual respect exists between Thailand and Malaysia.
+For example, the city of Bangkok has played a major role in Peninsular Malaysia since the thirteenth century, and there is mutual respect between Thailand and Malaysia.
 Originally, the rivers were the means for political and diplomatic relations.
 Today, however, highways and railways maintain trade and communication between the two nations.

 In general, the Thai are very polite, respectful, and hospitable.
 Children are taught from a young age to accept a code of social behavior based on respect for those of higher rank.
-Independence and self-reliance are also emphasized.
+They emphasize independence and self-reliance.
 Traditionally, marriages have been arranged by the parents.

 * Scripture Prayers for the Thai in Malaysia.

 Pray for the Lord to give the Thai in Malaysia a huge rice harvest this year as a testimony of his sovereignty and lovingkindness.